 Finally, I was down so much that even I got scared and started to think of selling out and going into cash.
 All the talking heads were saying, “Sell!
 Sell!
 Sell!
 Get out!
 Get 100% in cash!”

 I said to my wife, “If everyone is shouting ‘Sell!’ and even I am scared enough to be thinking about selling, there’s no one else left to sell… This must be the bottom.”
 And it was (Nov 2008).

 In 2008, in the big meltdown, I dropped 62.5%, which was pretty terrifying.
 In 2009 I was up 110.7%.
 The way percentages work though, after dropping 62.5%, gaining even 110.7% doesn’t get you back to where you started, but I sure felt better.

 Annual Results since 2000:

-At this point I have a little reminiscing: I remember in 2010 there was a lot of talk in the media about the “Lost Decade” for the stock market, which apparently was unchanged in 10 years.
+At this point I have a little reminiscing: I remember in 2010 there was a lot of talk in the media about the “Lost Decade” for the stock market, which apparently had finished roughly unchanged after 10 years.
 At this point I was up 570% in those same 10 years, in spite of 2008, so I was wondering what they were talking about.

 2015: 32.4% YTD